jatchley10/Class-Registration-System/README.md

 To search for courses, you ,must enter the course number.
 To register for the course you will be prompted to enter the CRN number.
 The program will throw an error if you try to register for classes that share a day and share a meeting time.
 Once you have finished adding classes, you can print out your trial schedule by selecting option #3.
 To exit the program, choose #4.

 ## Class objects
+The program reads in the file and splits it on the `\t` character.
+It then tests the length of the array in order to determine if it is a `Traditional Course` or `Online Course`.
+Both of these are subclasses of the super class called `Course`.
+Traditional Course objects will contain certain things that online courses do not like start times and end times.